 What is the Role of the Prosecution?

 The role of the Prosecution is to present the case against the accused to the court.
-Their role is not to secure a conviction or to convince the court that the defendant should be found guilty.
-It is their primary duty to present all relevant evidence in the case and assist the court to achieve justice according to the law and principles of fairness.
+Its role is not to secure a conviction or to convince the court that the defendant should be found guilty.
+It is its primary duty to present all relevant evidence in the case and help the court to achieve justice according to the law and principles of fairness.